AbiJays/Static-and-Dynamic-PDA-Tests/part_1_docs/testing_task_1.md

   dif highest_card(self, card1 card2):
     # def spelled incorrectly
-    # no comma separating the two parameters
+    # no comma separating the two card parameters
   if card1.value > card2.value:
     # needs to be indented one to the right so it is contained within the highest_card() method
     return card